AGordiGuerrero/JackVanControl-master/README.md

 # JackVanControl-master
-Library for control of pneumatic suspension and variable monitor of a Volksvagen van.
+Library for control of pneumatic suspension, and variable monitoring, of a Volkswagen van.

 This is work in progress....
 Use it carefully!